|

 Just wanted to say that I really get a lot out your articles.

-They have certainly helped me improve in
+They have certainly helped me improve in every area of

-DM - Studio Manager
+- Studio Manager - Hendon, S.A |

 |